Table of Contents

 A major tip for blog beginners is to always think about their audience before writing a blog.
 Who is your reader?
 This has to be one of your top thoughts when writing a blog.
 Target the specific audience you want to.
 If you are looking to connect with students between the age of 15 to 18, make sure your content would appeal to them.

 A good way to keep your readers engaged in your content is by using a mixture of short and medium-length sentences.
 You don’t want super long ones.
 A complex sentence filled with jargon would put your readers off for good.
 A blog is supposed to be easy to understand.

 5. Check and double-check

-Proofreading is crucial before you post a blog.
+The most crucial tip for blog beginners is to always proofread content before publishing.
 Read it a couple of times, make sure you are happy with it, and take a few minutes to edit and spell-check your content.
 Good grammar and no spelling mistakes make your content more enjoyable.